Location (via Chuchinka-Red Rocky FSR):

 Tacheeda Mountain Hiking Trail

-5. But, less than ten minutes later, whoa, Nelly.
-The trail is flooded,
+5. But, less than ten minutes later, the easy part is

 slipped and had to use a spare dry sock.